List of Empire ships (Ta–Te): Empire Tamar

 Empire Tamar was a 6,640 cargo ship built by Workman, Clark & Co Ltd, Belfast.
 Completed in 1907 as Kia Ora.
 Sold in 1935 to Achille Lauro & Co, Naples and renamed Verbania.
-Detained on 10 June 1941 at Port Said, Egypt by the Suez Canal authorities.
+Detained on 10 June 1940 at Port Said, Egypt by the Suez Canal authorities.
 Seized in July 1940 at Haifa, Palestine.
 To MoWT in 1941 and renamed Empire Tamar.
-Sunk in June 1944 as part of Gooseberry 5, Sword beach Ouistreham, Calvados.
+Sunk in June 1944 as part of Gooseberry 5, Sword Beach, Ouistreham, Calvados.

 Empire Tana

 Empire Tana was a 6,275 GRT cargo ship built by Stabilimento Tecnico Triestino, Trieste.
 Completed in 1923 as Carso for Lloyd Triestino.
 Scuttled on 14 February 1941 at Kismayu, Italian Somaliland when port was captured by British forces.
 To MoWT and renamed Empire Tana.
 On 9 February 1944 she was extensively damaged in a multiple collision in fog off Casablanca, Morocco.
 The other ships involved were Dunav, Jaarstroom, Shirrabank and Winsum.
 Empire Tana was declared not worthy of repair.
-Sunk in June 1944 as part of Gosseberry 5, Sword Beach, Ouistreham.
+Sunk in June 1944 as part of Gooseberry 5, Sword Beach, Ouistreham.
 Wreck raised in 1947 and towed by tug Zealandia to Strangford Lough, Northern Ireland for scrapping.